Make a promise to get the facts about multiple myeloma (MM)

 Multiple myeloma (MM) is a rare blood cancer that Black people are at a higher risk for developing compared with other groups.
-Being proactive with our health can allow us a chance to catch it early and help treat it.
+Promising to be proactive about our health can allow us a chance to catch it early and help treat it.

-When we invest in our health, we all benefit.
-We might not be able to beat the odds of getting MM, but that doesn’t mean we can’t improve our chances of being healthier.
+When you invest in your health, we all benefit.
+We might not be able to beat the odds of getting MM, but that doesn’t mean we can't improve our chances of being healthier.

 Knowing the risks and what to look for can allow us to get ahead of the disease.